fpc/FPCSource/packages/fcl-xml/tests/README_DOM.txt

 fail to compile.

 4) Now, pick up your preferred fpcunit test runner, add the generated units to its uses clause, and compile.
-You may as well add the suppied 'extras.pp' and 'extras2.pp' units.
+You may as well add the supplied 'extras.pp' and 'extras2.pp' units.
 During compilation, path to 'domunit.pp' should be added to the unit search paths.